iamabrarr/DrBlue-Privacy-Policy/privacy_policy.md

-Privacy Website
+Privacy Policy

 Fekra LTD. (“Dr. Blue,” “we”, or “us”) values your privacy.
 Fekraoffers a telemedicine platform and Services (the “Services”).
-This Telehealth Privacy Policy applies to our website https://speetar.com (the “Site”), and mobile applications owned and operated by Fekra LTD.
+This Telehealth Privacy Policy applies to our website https://drblue.ly/ (the “Site”), and mobile applications owned and operated by Fekra LTD.
 For the purposes of this Disclaimer, "you" and "your" means you as the visitor of the Website.Through our Services participating medical professionals and healthcare staff (“Healthcare Providers” or “Providers”) can provide health care services online to their clients